grscheller/scheller-linux-archive/grok/Haskell/pythag-triples/README.md

 ## Building the Code

-This project was originally about me learning how to use the Stack buildtool.
-Pathagorean Triples was just being an interesting fairly self contained topic to base the project on.
+This project was originally about me learning how to use the Stack build tool.
+Pythagorean Triples was just being an interesting fairly self contained topic to base the project on.

 Stack just does not play nice with the Arch Linux Haskell build